meladal3feef/javascript_201/2-logical-operators-advanced-conditionals/README.md

-   `bouncer` (from the previous module), is in charge of; thus, management has decided to add him to the "blacklist" -- modify the `bouncer` function from the previous section so that the person named "Joe" is rejected with an appropriate message, regardless of his age.
+   `bouncer` (from the previous module), is in charge of; thus, management has decided to add him to the "blacklist" -- modify the `bouncer` function from the previous section so that the person named "Joe" is rejected with an appropriate message, regardless of his age. else

-2. Write a function called `scoreToGrade` that accepts a *number* as a parameter and returns a *string* representing a letter grade corresponding to that score.
+2. Write a function called `scoreToGrade` that accepts a *number* as a parameter and returns a *string* representing a letter grade corresponding to that score. else if

    For example, the following grades should be returned given these scores: